bertrandk/lexemic/README.md

 lexemic
 ========

-Clojurescript tools for working with human language data.
+Tools for working with human language data.